LuisTorres262/Network-File-Shares-and-Permissions/README.md

 <h2>Prerequesites</h2>

-You will need to create 2 virtual machines.
-One will be the domain controller which will be using Windows Server 2022 and the other will be the user end that will be running Windows 10.
-You will have to have Active Directory setup on the domain controller's virtual machine.
+You will need to create 2 virtual machines in Azure.
+One will be the domain controller (DC-1) which will be using Windows Server 2022 and will have Active Directory running.
+The other will be the user end (Client-1) that will be running Windows 10 and will need to be joined to the domain of DC-1.
 We will be switching between both virtual machines.

 <p>
 <img src="https://i.imgur.com/KlOFvtb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>